April 28th

 Age and maturity are not always directly proportional.
 Hence, one's maturity and learnedness are not based upon the number of gray hair he has on his head.
 A youngster could be more learned and wiser than an old man with a ripe head full of gray hair.

-The poet says that even the Gods accept this and revere the learned one.
-There are multitudes of such instances both in mythology and reality where a little child has enlightened their elders.
+The poet says that even the Gods accept this and revere the learned one more than the aged one.
+There are multitudes of such instances, both in scriptures and reality, where a little child has enlightened their elders.

 pada vigrahaH: